Kamal Ahmad: Career

-Following graduation from Harvard College in 1988, Ahmad served on the staffs of the World Bank; Rockefeller Foundation; UNICEF; and the General Counsel of the Asian Development Bank based in Manila, Philippines.
-In 1993, Ahmad entered University of Michigan Law School.

 In 1998, Ahmad conceived and co-directed the World Bank/UNESCO Task Force on Higher Education & Society.

 In September 2006, the Parliament of Bangladesh ratified the landmark Charter of the Asian University for Women.
 The Charter endowed the university with institutional autonomy, academic freedom, and embedded it in the principle of non-discrimination.
 In 2005 and 2006, the Open Society Foundations and the Bill & Melinda Gates Foundation provided the start-up funds which enabled AUW to become operational in 2008.

 Asian University for Women

-Located in Chittagong, Bangladesh, Asian University for Women (AUW) is the first of its kind—a regional liberal arts university dedicated to the education and leadership development of women drawn from diverse socio-economic backgrounds from across Asia and the Middle East.

 AUW is chartered by the Parliament of Bangladesh as an independent international university.
 To date, over $100 million in private philanthropic support has been contributed to this initiative.
 In addition, the Government of Bangladesh has granted 140 acres of land for a purpose-designed campus.

-At its core, AUW is organized to overcome communal identities and recognize our common human predicament and potential.
-AUW also promotes a preferential option for educating women who are first in their family to enter university.
-In founding AUW, Kamal pioneered a number of unconventional approaches to education, including targeted recruitment of women from some of the region's most oppressed and underserved communities, including Rohingya refugees, Bangladeshi textile factory workers, and women from remote highlands and creating a standards rubric that is flexible at entry but uncompromising at exit.

-Kamal developed the triad of "Courage, Outrage at Injustice, and Empathy" as key indicators of leadership potential, which has informed the university's search for talent among incoming students.
-As of 2020, AUW draws students from 18 countries and has spurred a new network of almost one thousand rising women leaders from across the region in its alumnae.
-Kamal has advocated for the use of performing arts as an instrument for asserting AUW's secularity as well as for community building in a diverse setting.